Welcome

 We are fundamentally different.

 YAXX is part of the Yale Initiative for the Study of Ancient Pyrotechnology (Y-PYRO).
-YAXX is involved in teaching and research at all levels in the Department of Anthropology and Council for Archaeological Studies.
+As such, it is involved in teaching and research at all levels in the Department of Anthropology and Council for Archaeological Studies.
 Our students learn to use portable XRF in class demonstrations and exercises, undergraduate projects, and graduate studies.